 Zeroing in on this concern and what it means for the main character becomes a high priority for the working writer.
 The Dramatica theory of story, and the application that supports it, provides the tools necessary to make this determination possible.

 Unfortunately, writing with Dramatica is confusing at times.
-The application will ask you if your Objective Story Throughline is in a Situation or an Activity and your only answer is yes!
+The application will ask you if your Objective Story Throughline is in a Universe or an Activity and your only answer is yes!
 And then it will ask you if your story is driven by Actions or Decisions and all of a sudden you can't decide if your character is acting a certain way or if she decided to act that way.
 Back and forth you go from the application to the discussion boards to here and back to the application and then back and forth over and over in your own mind.

 And therein lies the problem.